Please bookmark this page and remember to return when you are ready to buy. I appreciate your support. Thank you!

 by Janette Sadik-Khan and Seth Solomonow

-By identifying how users could make better use of the entire space of the street in safer, more efficient, more equitable, and more productive ways, the author and her team achieved remarkably fast and significant improvements in safety, crime reduction, business improvement, transit choices, and quality of life for citizens.
+By identifying how people could make better use of the entire space of the street in safer, more efficient, more equitable, and more productive ways, the author and her team achieved remarkably fast and significant improvements in safety, crime reduction, business improvement, transit choices, and quality of life for citizens.
 See book notes.

 |Suburban Nation: The Rise of Sprawl and the Decline of the American Dream|